brian-dellabetta/Fusion.jl/docs/src/index.md

 # Introduction

-The study of [ultracold atoms](https://en.wikipedia.org/wiki/Ultracold_atom) is one of the most fascinating areas of research in physics today.
-By trapping and cooling atoms with lasers below a millionth of a degree above absolute zero, scientists can realize exotic states of matter for study, simulation, and even for quantum computing[^qc].
+[Ultracold atoms](https://en.wikipedia.org/wiki/Ultracold_atom) are one of the most fascinating emerging technologies in physics today.
+Using lasers to trap and cool atoms to within a millionth of a degree of absolute zero, scientists can manipulate them into exotic states of matter or even use them as quantum computers[^qc].

-We will focus on one class of these exotic states, namely *topological* states of matter, which have recently been realized in a carefully designed hexagonal optical lattice (i.e. a honeycomb-shaped lattice formed of laser light)[^a].
+We will focus on one class of these exotic states, namely *topological* states of matter, which have recently been realized for ultracold atoms in a carefully designed hexagonal optical lattice (i.e. a honeycomb-shaped lattice formed of laser light)[^a].
 Entire courses are dedicated to the rich history of topological phases of matter[^topcondmat], but for our purposes we only need to know about one signature -- the presence of conductive modes along the boundary of the topological phase, known as "topological edge modes".
 If a few ultracold atoms were placed into that edge mode, they would propagate along the boundary:

 ```@setup
 using Fusion